daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 Efficient development setups are essential for productivity, and in this guide, we'll streamline the process by using a pre-configured repository with a basic MERN stack app that you can clone as a starting point.
 To further enhance the setup, we'll leverage Daytona to manage our development environment, ensuring a seamless and efficient workflow.

-Whether you're working on a local machine or a remote server, this guide will provide you with the steps to quickly get up and running with the MERN stack.
+Whether you're working on your local machine or a remote server, this guide will provide you with the steps to quickly get up and running with the MERN stack.

-We will be using a Creator relationship management app for influencers and creators, featuring client management, responsive design, search, interaction tracking, and project management as a pre-configured app.

 #### **Overview of MERN Stack**